First of all, thank you for your interest in booking a show by The Bleeding Obvious!

 Stage space required is 3m x 2.5m.
 If we use our optional lighting rig, this increases to 6m x 2.5m.

 Please discuss first if you're in doubt whether the in-house system will be OK - for instance we can self-engineer with a digital desk and small venue PA (2 x 450W Mackie SRM450 plus sub, good for a 150-cap venue) - but this must be requested in advance and discussed prior to any agreement as it may incur extra transport and setup costs.
 We usually bring our own monitor speaker 'just in case'.
+Important: DJ/venue sound systems such as Soundweb usually don't provide a good enough sound.

 In all cases 13A mains power must be supplied to the stage area.